sandwich-makes-code/widget-launcher/docs/index.md

 Added so widgets put in the custom_widgets folder, when they get put in the widgets folder, they auto-delete from the widgets folder and back into the custom_widgets folder. v2.7

+When you launch the app from the .bat file (Widget Launcher.bat), it will say LOADING... for exactly 1.9 seconds. v2.7.1

 # Made with Python